ziadsawalha/pyrax/docs/cloud_servers.md

 Note that these calls are somewhat inefficient, so if you are going to be working with images and flavors a lot, it is best to make the listing call once and store the results locally.
 Images and flavors typically do not change very often.

+## SSH Key Authentication
+The default method for authenticating to a server is by supplying a username/password combination.
+However, when using SSH to connect to a Linux server, it is generally preferable to authenticate using an SSH key.

+You can store your public key on the API server, giving it a name that can be used to identify it when creating a server.
+Here is an example of storing your key:

+    with open(os.path.expanduser("~/.ssh/id_rsa.pub")) as keyfile:
+        cs.keypairs.create("my_key", keyfile.read())

+The first line above assumes that your public key is named "**id_rsa.pub**", and is located in the "**.ssh**" folder inside your home directory.
+This is a typical case; if your file location differs, change the path accordingly.
+After the above code executes, your key will be saved in your account, and you can reference by the name you gave it; in this case, "**my_key**".

 ## Creating a Server
 Now that you have the image and flavor objects you want (actually, it's their `id` attributes you really need), you are ready to create your new cloud server!
 To do this, call the `create()` method, passing in the name you want to give to the new server, along with the IDs for the desired image and flavor.